bips-hb/PracticalGuide/README.md

 The R code included in the guide is in the file RCode.R.

 ## Download the source file
 The guide was created using R Markdown.
-You can reprode the guide by following these steps:
+You can reprode the pdf by following these steps:
-1) download all files in this repository into a single folder.
+1) Download all files in this repository into a single folder.
 2) Make sure that the R packages rmarkdown, pcalg, bnlearn, mice, tpc and micd are installed.
 Note that in order to install tpc and micd, you need to have Rtools40 installed on your computer.
 ```R
 install.packages("rmarkdown")